thewca/wca-regulations/wca-regulations.md

 - F1) Standard speed solving procedures are followed, as described in [Article A](regulations:article:A) (Speed Solving).
 Additional regulations that supersede the corresponding procedures in [Article A](regulations:article:A) are described below.
 - F2) The judge places the scrambled puzzle onto the mat in a standing position.
     - F2a) The organization team may enforce using a stand for the puzzle to prevent it from falling before the start of the attempt.
-If such stands are used, the organization team may make an announcement before the round starts.
+If such stands are used, the organization team should make an announcement before the round starts.
         - F2a1) The judge must remove the stand from the mat immediately after the competitor removes the puzzle from it.
 - F3) At the end of the inspection period, the competitor places the puzzle in a standing position.
 Penalty: disqualification of the attempt (DNF).
     - F3a) The competitor must not change the positions of any pins from their scrambled positions before the start of the solve.
 Penalty: disqualification of the attempt (DNF).